 18.3.
 Any permanent vacancy occurring among the membership of the Executive Board shall be filled at the next General Assembly for the remaining term of the vacating member.
-Nominations to fill any such vacancy may be made by Members and must be received in writing by the EUROSAF at least 14 (fourteen) days before the date of the General Assembly at which the election is to be made.
+Nominations to fill any such vacancy may be made by Members and must be received in writing by EUROSAF at least 30 (thirty) days before the date of the General Assembly at which the election is to be made.
 The Secretary General shall acknowledge in writing the received nomination.

 18.4.
 A President or Vice-President who has served 8 (eight) consecutive years shall not be eligible for re-election.
 Notwithstanding this limitation, any Vice-President is entitled to stand up for President and, if elected, may serve up to 8 (eight) consecutive years.